OfficeDev/teams-toolkit-samples/graph-toolkit-one-productivity-hub/README.md

   1. Click `Deploy` or open the command palette and select: `Teams: Deploy`.

 - From TeamsFx CLI
-  1. Run command: `teamsfx account login azure`.
+  1. Run command: `teamsapp auth login azure`.
-  1. Run command: `teamsfx provision --env dev`.
+  1. Run command: `teamsapp provision --env dev`.
-  1. Run command: `teamsfx deploy --env dev`.
+  1. Run command: `teamsapp deploy --env dev`.

 ### Preview the app in Teams

 - From VSCode:
   1. Once deployment is completed, you can preview the APP running in Azure.
 In Visual Studio Code, open `Run and Debug` and select `Launch Remote (Edge)` or `Launch Remote (Chrome)` in the dropdown list and Press `F5` or green arrow button to open a browser.
 - From TeamsFx CLI:
-  1. Run command: `teamsfx preview --env dev`.
+  1. Run command: `teamsapp preview --env dev`.

 ## Advanced usage of this sample